2.11 PRECONSTRUCTION CONFERENCE

 Control dust if, in your judgment, a nuisance is created by dust.
 If there are existing areas of dust control (for example in front of farm homes), maintain this with water, calcium chloride, or bitumen; whichever is most appropriate.
 If some homes have no dust control, but you think it advisable, initiate it.
 Consultation with county or city officials is also advisable before any action is initiated.

-Payment for control of fugitive dust must be by Change Order and can be issued to:
+Payment for control of fugitive dust must be by contract modification and can be issued to:

 2. Prime contractor